sniang/GBARpy/README.md

 ## Installation
 ### Procedure for Unix and MacOS
 1. Install [python 3](https://www.python.org/downloads/)
-2. Check if pip if install by entrering in the terminal
+2. Check if pip is installed by entrering in the terminal
     ```
     python3 -m pip -V
     ```